Tips for Mickey’s Christmas Party

 This may be the most important tip.
 We failed at making a plan for our first party and as a result we missed out on a lot.
 Mickey’s Christmas Party only lasts for 5 hours.
 While that may seem like a lot of time, it will go by quickly.
 From the parade, to fireworks, to special character meet and greets, to all you care to eat cookies … you want to do it all!
 While you may want to do it all, you will probably have to prioritize what you want to do most and definitely have a plan.

-The parade and fireworks have set times.
-We highly recommend both of these.
+The parade, fireworks, and stage shows have set times.
+We highly recommend all of the entertainment.
 For us, the fireworks and parade are not to be missed.
 Of the two parades, we highly recommend the second one because it is typically less crowded.
+Sara loves Mickey’s Most Merriest Celebration, while Jeff thinks its okay.
+If you like shows, we recommend catching the 11:55pm slot for this show.

 We are not huge character people, but if you are interested in meeting certain characters they can be very popular and may take up a bit of your party time to meet.
 If you want to meet a specific character, we recommend lining up for them well before the party starts or at the very end of the night when most of the guests have left.
 If you go at the end of the night, we believe Disney can stop letting guests enter the character lines before the official party end.

 We highly recommend looking into all of the options that are available at Mickey’s Christmas Party prior to going to the party and decide what interests you.
 Best case, you see everything you want and you end up with bonus time at the end to meet another character, do a ride, or grab some more cookies.
-The 2019 schedule and map has not yet been released.
-As soon as we have a copy, we will link it here.
+Our post detailing everything about Mickey’s Very Merry Christmas Party includes copies of this year’s map and party details.

 What works for one person may be very different from what works for others.
 One of the best tips for planning is to get to the party early and stay until the end of the party (or even after it has officially ended!).
 The crowds are much smaller after the fireworks and especially after the second parade.